AdamBoley/The-Space-Marine-Legions/README.md

 A blue button should appear to click: _Make Public_,

 Another blue button should appear to click: _Open Browser_.

+## Bugs

+A small bug was noted early in development - When navigating to the traitor.html and loyalist.html pages, ocassionally the scroll-bar on the right-hand-side of the screen does not load, though scrolling is still possible via mouse-wheel.
+Since the scroll-bar takes up viewport width, the positioning and dimensions of the content of the pages is adjusted.
+The lack of the scroll-bar and subsequent adjustment is especially apparent when navigating from traitor.html to loyalist.html and vice-versa, as they have essentially the same layout - the elements appear to jerk to the right.
+This is jarring.
+As of 3/2/2022, the cause of this is unknown, possibly related to internet connection speeds and browser load times.

 ## Credits